Demolition of Dhanmondi 32: Initial assaults and violence

-The Awami League condemned the demolition, stating that the attack was "an affront to national identity and a bid to erase collective history".
-Conversely, some opposition leaders and activists viewed the demolition as a symbolic rejection of what they perceived as authoritarianism and political nepotism.
-Hafizuddin Ahmed of the Bangladesh Nationalist Party reacted to the demolition, calling it "an obstruction to the path of democracy" and also questioned the government's role in it.
+This prompted a confrontation with mob, which then assaulted her before bystanders took her to safety.
+Following the protests, the Detective Branch (DB) of the police detained several individuals for questioning regarding suspected "seditious conspiracy" and links to the former regime's efforts to destabilize the transition.
+Among those picked up was actor and filmmaker Meher Afroz Shaon, whose father was a senior member of the Jamalpur Awami League; she was released after interrogation.

 On 12 February 2025, the house of Nuruzzaman Kafi, a coordinator of the Students Against Discrimination, was burned down which he claimed was a retaliation by individuals aligned with the former ruling party for his involvement in the demolition.

-On July 16, 2025, at least 5 people, including a rickshaw puller, were killed and many others injured in police and army firing during protests against the program of the 'Anti-Discrimination Student Movement' supported National Citizen Party in Sheikh Mujib's native Gopalganj.
-Many were arrested later.
+Disruption of observances

-On 15 August 2025, the interim government announced that it would prevent the celebration of the 50th death anniversary of Sheikh Mujibur Rahman.
+In May 2025, the interim government officially banned the Awami League under the Anti-Terrorism Act, citing evidence of "systematic crimes against humanity" committed during its tenure.
+On 15 August 2025, the interim government announced that it would prevent the celebration of the 50th death anniversary of Sheikh Mujibur Rahman to 'avoid further violence'.
 The area of Dhanmondi-32 and Sheikh Mujibur Rahman's Tomb was surrounded by police.
-Several political party activists including the Jamaat Islami's student organization Islami Chhatra Shibir took up positions at 32 Dhanmondi with sticks.
-People who went to pay their respects were obstructed and attacked.
-Around 11 am, a rickshaw puller named Azizur Rahman from Jatrabari was attacked when he arrived at 32 Dhanmondi with a bouquet of flowers in his hand driving a rickshaw.
+Around 11 am, a rickshaw puller from Jatrabari was attacked when he arrived at 32 Dhanmondi with a bouquet of flowers in his hand driving a rickshaw.
 The bouquet of flowers was taken from his hand.
 In addition to being beaten, his rickshaw was also vandalized.
-The rickshaw puller said, "I bought the bouquet of flowers for four hundred taka.
-It's my hard-earned money.
-I've been driving a rickshaw in Dhaka for two years.
-I came here only because I love Bangabandhu."
 Later, the police arrested Azizur and was granted bail.
-Maulana Waliullah, who came with his family from Pirojpur, said he had recited the Quran twice for Bangabandhu and his family but was not allowed to enter.

-On the same day, Senior Supreme Court lawyer and human rights advocate ZI Khan Panna claimed in social media that he was being held under house arrest, a revelation which triggered intense discussion across social media and legal circles.
-Many people including Shakib Al Hasan, Shakib Khan, Sohel Rana, Jaya Ahsan were seen posting on social media paying tribute to Sheikh Mujibur Rahman.
+Notable personalities including Shakib Al Hasan, Shakib Khan, Sohel Rana, Jaya Ahsan were seen posting on social media paying tribute to Sheikh Mujibur Rahman.